Lake Lawn Resort: History

 The resort underwent many ownership changes between 1990 and 2005.
 During this time, the complex added the slogan "Resort to the Finest"; shortly thereafter, it became "Lake Lawn Resort".
 Each change brought a round of renovations to public areas, guest rooms, or the golf course.
 Delavan Resort Holdings purchased the property in 2004 and embarked on an ambitious $390 million redevelopment plan. $40 million in renovations were completed in 2006 on all of the guest rooms, as well as Timber Pool; the health club area in Timber Lodge became a spa.
 Woodlawn Lodge, the only guest lodge not connected to the rest of the complex by a walkway, was completely emptied and remodeled using a "coastal" theme into Lakewood Suites; an outdoor pool was added to replace Woodlawn's indoor pool.
 As part of the redevelopment plan, the entire resort became a condotel, with individual rooms sold as condominium units and "rented" to vacationers.
 Delavan Resort Holdings would break a major contract involving these "condotel" holdings, leading to a $13.1 million lawsuit.

 Today

 The present resort contains nearly 300 guest rooms, a conference center (with 22 meeting rooms), three restaurants, a gift shop, a golf course, driving range, airport, marina, three pools, game room, and a spa.
 On August 5, 2009, Anchor Bank of Madison foreclosed on the property; the bank would then buy the entire resort for $19.97 million at the foreclosure sale on October 7, 2010.
 Exactly two months later, Lake Lawn Resort was closed, putting 276 employees out of work.
-Six months after, a group of investors headed by local philanthropist Gregg Kunes formed Delavan Lake Lawn LLC and purchased the property for $9.5 million, with plans to reopen the facility as a resort.
+Six months after, a group of investors headed by local businessman Gregg Kunes formed Delavan Lake Lawn LLC and purchased the property for $9.5 million, with plans to reopen the facility as a resort.
 The golf course and marina reopened on May 27, 2011.
 The rest of the resort reopened on July 22, 2011.
 Though the airport is unmanned, the runway has been reopened.